eugene-babichenko/rust-fsm/README.md

   parses a simple DSL and generates all boilerplate code for the described state machine.

-The essential part of this crate is the [`StateMachine`] trait.
+The essential part of this crate is the [`StateMachineImpl`] trait.
 This trait allows a developer to provide a strict state machine definition, e.g. specify its: